ogobrecht/ogobrecht.github.io/about.md

 On each post you will find an email link for commenting.
 I will never publish your email address.
 I prefer this way for comments because I have to moderate the comments regardless of the used system.

-Another good system for commenting is a postcard - If love postcards.
+Another good system for commenting is a postcard - I love postcards.
 If you enjoyed some content here on this site and you want to give me a treat - send a postcard to:

 Ottmar Gobrecht
 Knappertsbuschstraße 19